edhwright/thirty-today/README.md

-# thirty-today
+# 🗞️ thirty-today

 The news from thirty years ago.
-A simple project to get a feeling of working with Deno.